nicokosi/blog/content/posts/java-clojure-and-kotlin-go-native-with-graalvm-en.md

-Title: Java, Kotlin and Clojure go native with GraalVM
-Date: 2019-08-13
-Tags: java clojure kotlin native graalvm jvm
-Slug: java-clojure-and-kotlin-go-native-with-graalvm
-Author: Nicolas Kosinski
++++
-Summary: Generate native executables via GraalVM for Java, Kotlin and Clojure CLI tools
+title = "Java, Kotlin and Clojure go native with GraalVM" date = "2019-08-13T1200" description = "Generate native executables via GraalVM for Java, Kotlin and Clojure CLI tools" slug = "java-clojure-and-kotlin-go-native-with-graalvm" tags = [ "java", "clojure", "kotlin", "native", "graalvm", "jvm" ]
-Lang: en
++++

 [Presumed audience](https://v4.chriskrycho.com/2018/assumed-audiences.html) : developers interested in the Java ecosystem and more specifically on deploying executable programs that are fast and efficient.